lbl-srg/modelica-buildings/Buildings/Resources/Scripts/JModelica/README.md

-This folder contains scripts that are needed for JModelica.
+This folder contains scripts that are needed for the regression testing of JModelica.

 - buildingspy_to_csv.py converts a reference result file from the format used by BuildingsPy to the